17M Underage Girls Become Mothers Every Year and They Are So Hard to Reach

 By this day next year, about 17 million girls under the age of 19 will have given birth.
 For many governments and development organizations, these young mothers — most of them in low- and middle-income countries — pose two major challenges:

 - Their nutrition needs are often not fully understood or prioritized, and

 - They are notoriously hard to reach

-“I suspect that in most situations, pregnant and breastfeeding adolescents aren’t getting the nutrition they need,” says World Food Programme (WFP) Nutrition Deputy Director Dr. Fatiha Terki, who leads the organization’s work in adolescent nutrition.
+“I suspect that in most situations, pregnant and breastfeeding adolescents aren’t getting the nutrition they need,” says the United Nations World Food Programme (WFP) Nutrition Deputy Director Dr. Fatiha Terki, who leads the organization’s work in adolescent nutrition.